-There are certain shows I can watch over and over indefinitely, and certain moments within those shows that I go back to time and time again because they’re just so deeply, deeply great.
+There are certain shows I can watch over and over indefinitely, and certain moments within those shows that I go back to time and time again because they’re deeply great.
 Here are five of the best, in no particular order.

 Broad City: “The Last Supper,” when Abbi carries Ilana out of the restaurant

 This whole episode is a gem, but I always die laughing at the end when, in slo-mo, an EpiPen-fueled Abbi carries allergic-to-shellfish Ilana out of the restaurant where they’ve been celebrating Abbi’s 26th birthday.
 Abbi is basically Godzilla.
 There’s solemn operatic music playing while half-conscious Ilana’s braid swings wildly across a table and knocks over some poor sap’s champagne.
 This is one of the few scenes in TV where slo-mo is actually used correctly and effectively.

 Parks and Recreation: “Practice Date,” when Leslie shows up to the cop’s house drunk

 In this early episode, Leslie is nervous about her upcoming first date with Dave.
 To put her at ease, Ann takes her out on a “practice date,” which results in Leslie becoming thoroughly drunk and deeply confident in her ability to knock this date out of the park.
 She heads straight to Dave’s house, late at night, and hilarity ensues (actually it just heightens, since the entire episode up to this point has already been gold).

 No one plays drunk quite as well as Amy Poehler, and no one plays bewildered and put-out quite as well as Louis CK.
 Together they make this scene masterful.
 This was the first episode of P&R I ever saw, and it’s probably the one I’ve watched over and over again the most.

 The Office, when Andy punches a hole in the wall